‘Dune,’ ‘Power of the Dog’ lead race for BAFTA film awards

 Awards organizers say they are committed to supporting new talent, and this year all the performers in the supporting actor category are first-time nominees.
 They include Woody Norman for “C’mon C’mon” — at 11 years old the youngest nominee of the year — and Ariana DeBose, who plays Anita in “West Side Story.”

-The British awards, known as the BAFTAs, are usually held a week or two before the Academy Awards and have become an important awards-season staging post.
+The British awards are usually held a week or two before the Academy Awards and have become an important awards-season staging post.
 This year’s Oscars take place March 27.

 By JILL LAWLESS